steveruizok/rko/packages/rko/README.md

 import { StateManager } from 'rko'

-interface State {
+// Define a type for your state interface State {
   name: string
   count: number
 }

-class MyState extends StateManager<State> {
+// Extend StateManager to define your state class MyState extends StateManager<State> {
   adjustCount = (n: number) =>
     this.setState({